flatpak/flatpak-docs/docs/freedesktop-quick-reference.rst

 Appdata files
 -------------

-Appdata files are used by application stores (eg. kde discover, gnome software) in order to display metadata about your application, such as a description, screenshots, display changelogs on update, among other things.
+Appdata files are used by application stores (e.g. KDE Discover, GNOME Software) in order to display metadata about your application, such as a description, screenshots, changelogs when updates are available, and other miscellaneous things.

-your desktop file should be prefixed with your application's appid and placed in ``/app/share/metainfo/``, you should also use ``appstream-util validate-relax`` to check your file for errors before including it.
+Your Appdata file should be prefixed with your application's appid and placed in ``/app/share/metainfo/``.
+You should also use ``appstream-util validate-relax`` to check your file for errors before including it.